 In general, it’s better for you to watch foreign-language videos with subtitles, rather than without them.
 However, this gives rise to a question: what’s the best type of subtitles to use?
-This is an important question, because a simple modification (the type of subtitles you use), could have a significant impact on the effectiveness of your learning process.
+This is an important question, because a simple modification, in terms of the type of subtitles that you use, could have a significant impact on the effectiveness of your learning process.

-In general, studies show that it’s a better to use foreign-language subtitles when you’re watching foreign-language material, though there is some conflicting evidence on the topic.
+In general, studies show that it’s better to use foreign-language subtitles when you’re watching foreign-language material, though there is some conflicting evidence on the topic.
 For example:

-- English-speaking students who were learning Spanish had a (slightly) larger improvement in vocabulary recognition after watching Spanish films using Spanish subtitles, as opposed to students who watched the films with English subtitles.
+- English-speaking students who were learning Spanish had a slightly larger improvement in vocabulary recognition after watching Spanish films using Spanish subtitles, as opposed to students who watched the films with English subtitles.
 They also enjoyed watching the films more, and connected with the material better.

 - Conversely, a study on Turkish college students learning English, found no difference between foreign-language and native-language subtitles.

-As you can see, it’s generally preferable to use foreign-language subtitles as opposed to native language subtitles, though the difference isn’t huge.
+Overall, it appears that it’s generally preferable to use foreign-language subtitles as opposed to native language subtitles, though the difference isn’t huge.
 In addition, keep in mind that your preference could depend on how well you speak the foreign language.

-In addition, another important advantage is that it is sometimes easier to find films and shows in your native language than in your target language.
+Furthermore, another important advantage is that it is sometimes easier to find films and shows in your native language than in your target language.
 For example, if you’re an English speaker, you will likely have a much bigger selection of things to watch in your native language than in most other languages.